bbc/gel/src/components/search.md

 * **"Search the BBC":** Because this is a global search region, the label for the search input simply reads _"Search the BBC"_.
 This text is `hidden` but associated with the input, and available to screen readers, by making the `<label>`'s `for` attribute and the input's `id` share a value.
 * **Buttons:** Each button uses the native button element.
 The close button takes `type="button"` to differentiate it from a submit button and prevent it from erroneously submitting the form[^3].
-* **SVG:** Each SVG must take `focusable="false"` and `aria-hidden="true"` to ensure it is unavailable to assistive technologies and not focusable by keyboard
+* **SVG:** Each SVG must take `focusable="false"` and `aria-hidden="true"` to ensure it is unavailable to assistive technologies and not focusable by keyboard.

 A local search region differs in three ways:

-* A logo is included for branding purposes
+* A logo is included for branding purposes.
-* The input label reads _"Search BBC [site name]"_ (a non-visual equivalent of the logo)
+* The input label reads _"Search BBC [site name]"_ (a non-visual equivalent of the logo).
-* The close button is omitted, since local search is a permanent fixture, placed under the masthead
+* The close button is omitted, since local search is a permanent fixture placed under the masthead.

 See the [local search reference implementation](../demos/local-search).